Our team continues to receive a flurry of Coronavirus-related updates from the senior leadership of the nation’s top business schools.

 Rotman confirmed that its MBA kickoff will be done online, but the school has yet to announce whether classes will be conducted virtually.
-It also encourages candidates to submit applications without a GMAT, although expects you to “submit the score to us as soon as you take the test.”
+It’s also one of the MBA programs waiving GMAT due to COVID, at least temporarily.
+While admissions officers encourage candidates to submit applications without a GMAT, they still expect you to “submit the score to us as soon as you take the test.”

 Executive Assessment exam now available online (May 1)

-GMAC launched an online and remote proctored version of the Executive Assessment (EA), with first available appointments starting on May 5.
+GMAC launched an online and remote proctored version of the Executive Assessment (EA) for executive education degree applicants, with first available appointments starting on May 5.
 The Executive Assessment Online has the same structure as the current test center EA and takes 90 minutes to complete, though no breaks will be allowed during the testing period.
 While it will be scored using the same scoring algorithm and score scale, like the Online GMAT, test-takers must wait a week before receiving official scores.
 (In its announcement, GMAC did not address whether the test would also use a virtual whiteboard.)